-I encourage you to take advantage of the substantial opportunities and resources available to you.
-The advice, guidance, counselling and other services provided by our First Year, departmental undergraduate (for upper-year students) and Registrar's Offices are there when you need them.
+I encourage you to take advantage of the vast resources available to you through our First Year, departmental (for upper-year students) and Registrar's offices.
+We are here to provide the advice and guidance you need as you navigate your way through your undergraduate years.